meetuparchive/cliff/README.md

 ## 🥰 features

-* visible, predictable infrastructure deployments
+* ♻️visible and predictable infrastructure deployment outcomes
-* optimized for human DX
+* 👩‍💻optimized for human DX

 ## 🤔 about